-Effective hand-washing and drying is the single most important thing you can do to help to reduce the spread of infections.
-Washing your hands properly with soap and warm water or using alcohol based hand gel and drying the hands thoroughly can help protect you, your family, children and others.
+Effective handwashing and drying is the single most important thing you can do to help to reduce the spread of infections.
+Washing your hands properly with soap and warm water or using alcohol based hand gel and drying your hands thoroughly can help protect you, your family, children and others.

 As with other types of viruses, the best method of preventing the spread of coronavirus is to practice good hand hygiene.

 You can also prevent spreading transmission by covering your nose and mouth with a disposable, single-use tissue when sneezing, coughing, wiping and blowing your nose – remember to catch it, bin it, kill it.

 - cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze

 - put used tissues in the bin straight away

 - wash your hands with soap and water often – use hand sanitiser gel if soap and water are not available

 - try to avoid close contact with people who are unwell

 - clean and disinfect frequently touched objects and surfaces

 - do not touch your eyes, nose or mouth if your hands are not clean